Area51 Project - Mike's 2006 Powertek REV:

 Of course while the motor was out, I took the opportunity to completely clean the engine compartment of oil, exhaust crud (from the old leaky donut gaskets) and belt dust.

 The motor installation was put on hold while I waited for bulkhead braces to arrive, so I moved on to the rear suspension.
-I wanted to pull the SC-4 skid for an inspection and replacement of worn parts.
+I wanted to pull out the SC-4 skid for an inspection and replacement of worn parts.
 I replaced every bearing in the skid, as well as the bearing on the driveshaft.
 The chain case bearings were in great shape so they were retained.

 New left old right.
 These bushings hold the end of the torsion springs and were well worn!